thephpleague/json-guard/docs/json-reference/circular-references.md

 When serialized as JSON, all references are transformed into the original `{ "$ref": "#/some/reference" }` format instead of attempting to inline them.

+You can override this behavior by setting the reference serializer used by the dereferencer.

+The `InlineReferenceSerializer` will attempt to inline references and throw an exception if a direct circular reference is found.
+An indirect circular reference may still exist, in which case `json_encode` will fail and `json_last_error` will return `JSON_ERROR_RECURSION`.